-Shawne D. Miksa, Associate Professor and Associate Director of the Interdisciplinary Information Science Ph.D.
-Program; Ph.D., Florida State University.
+Shawne D. Miksa, Associate Professor; Ph.D., Florida State University.
 Organization, control and access to information entities; classification research and theory; information retrieval; bibliometrics; scholarly communication.

-Brian O'Connor, Professor; Ph.D., University of California- Berkeley.
+Brian O'Connor Professor; Ph.D., University of California- Berkeley.
 Image document access; information seeking behavior; browsing studies; representation of questions and documents.

 Maurice Wheeler, Associate Professor; Ph.D., University of Pittsburgh.
 Management; leadership; organizational culture; diversity; public libraries.

-Department of Library and Information Sciences
+Department of Information Science

 Discovery Park, Room E292